 - Release of Information to the Campus Community

 Neither the names of the victims nor the alleged perpetrator (nor information which would lead directly to their identities) will be released.
-If sufficient evidence is found to lead the Coordinator of Campus Security and the Dean for Enrollment Management and Student Services to believe that a sexual assault has been committed, and confidentiality is not violated, the following information as deemed appropriate, will be released in a timely way:
+If sufficient evidence is found to lead the Assistant Director of Campus Safety & Security and the Vice President for Enrollment Management & Student Services to believe that a sexual assault has been committed, and confidentiality is not violated, the following information as deemed appropriate, will be released in a timely way: